-- If Rapid Resume is enabled, you must disable Rapid Resume in the Configuration/Setup Utility, and enable it again upon completion of service.
+If Rapid Resume is enabled, you must disable Rapid Resume in the Setup Utility, and enable it again upon completion of service.
 To disable Rapid Resume without changing the customer settings:

-- 1. Make sure the customer saves and closes any open files. - 2.
-Press Ctrl+Alt+Del while the words "Rapid Resume" appear at the bottom of the screen following the POST icon screen. - 3.
+- 1. Make sure the customer saves and closes any open files. - Press Ctrl+Alt+Del while the words "Rapid Resume" appear at the bottom of the screen following the POST icon screen. - 3.
 When the system reboots, press F1 while the POST icon is displayed. - 4.
-In the Configuration/Setup Utility, press the Page Down key until you see Page 3 of 4 (Rapid Resume Features). - 5.
-Write down the present setting for the APM BIOS Mode (top line of screen) and press the 1 key to select Disable in the APM BIOS Mode - 6.
+In the Setup Utility, select the Rapid Resume option from the main menu. - Write down the present setting for the APM BIOS Mode (top line of screen) and press the ↓ key to select Disable in the APM BIOS Mode field. - 6.
 Press Esc, select Yes, and press Enter to save the changes. - 7.
 The Rapid Resume feature is now disabled.